datascience-course/2016-website/syllabus.md

 Your final grade will be determined by the number of points you collect.
 You can collect various amounts of points for the different parts of the class:

  * Homework: 60%, assessed on your individual submission.
 The homework assignments are weighted based on difficulty and length (A two week homework counts more than a one week homework).
  * Project: 40%, assessed on meeting the project criteria and your peer assessment.
-The 40% is split between the two milestones.
-10% are assigned to your first milestone, 30% to your final submission.
+The 40% is split between the two milestones and the proposal.
+5% are assigned to the proposal, 10% are assigned to your first milestone, 30% to your final submission.
  * We will evaluate your work holistically beyond mechanical correctness and focus on the overall quality of the work using the following scale (in 0.5 increments):

 10 = Excellent / no mistakes (or really minor)